 A rivalry at once sprang up between the two places, but the railroad company threw its support to Hays City, and Buffalo Bill Cody and William Rose were giving free lots away to anyone willing to build or erect a tent in the townsite.
 Many of the citizens and businesses of Rome soon moved to nearby Hays City to be closer to the railroad.
 When a cholera epidemic hit Rome in the late summer of 1867, any who remained, including Cody and Rose, left.
 A year later, there was nothing left of the town.

 In October 1867, a petition requesting the organization of the county was presented to Governor Samuel J. Crawford.
 Approved, commissioners were appointed, and Hays City was made the temporary county seat.
 At that time, the county supported about 630 people.

 The early history of Ellis County is primarily confined to Hays City, which was characterized by many incidents of frontier life, including those where guns played a conspicuous part.
 The first three Sheriffs of the county met with violent deaths.
 The first, Thomas Ganlon, met his death at the hands of outlaws; the second, Peter Lanahan, was killed when trying to quell and disturbance; and Sheriff Alexander Ramsy was killed while attempting to arrest two horse thieves.

 Another sheriff during these early days of Hays City was Wild Bill Hickok, who was employed as a “special marshal” to try to tame the lawless city.
-However, during his tenure, Hickok got a little carried away with his gun, killing soldiers, two citizens and wounding several others.
+However, during his tenure, Hickok got a little carried away with his gun, killing soldiers and two citizens and wounding several others.
 After killing the soldiers, Hickok fled Hays City to evade the military authorities and was next heard of at Abilene.